dvgodoy/handyspark/README.md

 OK, so, what happened here?

 1. First, we imported the necessary types, ***ArrayType*** and ***DoubleType***, since we are building a function that returns a list of doubles.
-2. We actually built the function - notice that we call ***apply*** straight from ***Fare***, as it is still understood as a pandas Series under the hood.
+2. We actually built the function - notice that we call ***apply*** straight from ***Fare***, which is treated as a pandas Series under the hood.
 3. We ***wrap*** the function with the return type `ArrayType(DoubleType())` by invoking the extended method `ret`.
 4. Finally, we assign it to a new column name, and that's it!

 ### Nicer exceptions

-Now, suppose you make a mistake while creating your function... if you have used Spark, even a little bit, you already realized that, when an exception is raised, it will be ***loooong***, right?
+Now, suppose you make a mistake while creating your function... if you have used Spark for a while, you already realized that, when an exception is raised, it will be ***loooong***, right?

 To help you with that, ***HandySpark*** analyzes the error message and parses it nicely for you at the very ***top*** of the error message, in ***bold red***: